SergeyAxenov/geotool-shp-helloworld/README.md

 # geotool-shp-helloworld
-Few steps to get all geotools.org dependencies in an sbt projects
+Few steps to get all geotools.org dependencies in a sbt project